 If your college believes that you have broken one or more of these rules and instructions (called 'a breach of discipline') it may apply some penalty.
 Examples of broken rules include cheating in a test or submitting plagiarised work.

 Penalties which a college might impose include cancelling part or all of an assessment task, requiring you to re-submit some work, or a reprimand.
-See Academic Integrity: Student Guide for more information.
+See Academic Integrity for more information.

 The college principal will notify you in writing, within 14 days, of the imposition of any penalty which has affected assessment results.
 You must also be informed of the right to appeal to the Discipline Committee.